danijorgesantos/gatsby-auth0-redux/README.md

 The technologies used in the application were Node.js, Gatsby, Redux, Socket.io, Ionic, Vercel, AWS and MongoDB.

-## Demo website for the tablet app, use it in 1024 x 756.
+## Demo website for the tablet app ( companies and universities ), use it in 1024 x 756.

 https://gatsby-auth0-redux.vercel.app/account